 One human cognitive skill of efficiency that we use regularly is called Availability Heuristics.
 “The availability heuristic is the tendency to predict the likelihood of an event, or judge how risky it is, based on how easy it is to bring specific examples to mind.”
 When we are bombarded with media messaging, whatever the message is, it will be readily retrieved through heuristics causing us to psychologically inflate its prevalence.
 This is one of the ways we make sense of a world in which we are continually required to ingest enormous amounts of information and make decisions based on that information.
 Awareness of the way external input affects our world view is paramount.
 But is awareness itself enough to reign in its effect on us?
 Or is it better to turn off or at least dial back the amount of media and social media we ingest?

 Turning off the media may not be enough, either.
 We will be presented with choices like, should we send our children to school wearing masks all day?
-And wonder, what kind of psychological impact will this have on them.
-Perhaps this is the era where the commune may thrive.
+We may wonder what kind of psychological impact will this have on them.
+Perhaps this is the era where the commune will thrive.
 If we can not separate ourselves from the masses with whom we disagree, we might consider looking to create smaller communities of like-minded individuals with whom to strike the perfect balance between safety and freedom.
 Maybe this is our best option, considering how populated the planet has become and considering Elliot's assertion that human groups work most optimally with 150 or fewer members.
 "A useful implication of knowing the 150-person limit is that human organizations function better when they don't get too large when they can operate like communities rather than bureaucracies.
 Small schools have lower rates of violence and absences, better relationships, and higher-quality learning than larger, impersonal schools do.
 Being mindful of the limitations of our evolved hunter-gatherer minds provides ways of optimizing our lives and institutions."
 (Kindle location 502) .